Members

 Dr Michael Capper

-Mike is senior postdoc in the Jamieson group and focusses on using structural biology to better understand the binding of therapeutics and toxins to their target.
+Mike is a senior postdoc in the Jamieson group and focuses on using structural biology to better understand the binding of therapeutics and toxins to their target.

-He completed his PhD in the Molecular Biophysics Group at the University of Liverpool under the supervision of Dr. Svetlana Antonyuk and Professor Samar Hasnain focussed on overcoming antimalarial resistance to atovaquone.
+He grew up just south of Liverpool, in the Wirral, and then moved to London to study for a BSc in Biochemistry at Imperial College London.
+He completed his PhD in the Molecular Biophysics Group at the University of Liverpool under the supervision of Dr. Svetlana Antonyuk and Professor Samar Hasnain, focused on overcoming antimalarial resistance to atovaquone.

-He subsequently undertook a postdoc at the Icahn School of Medicine at Mount Sinai with Dr Daniel Wacker focussed on structural pharmacology on both GPCR and SLC targets.
-He uses both cryo-EM and pharmacology to produce atomic models of the interactions present and better understand the effects of rational modifications.
+He subsequently undertook a postdoc at the Icahn School of Medicine at Mount Sinai with Dr Daniel Wacker, focused on structural pharmacology on both GPCR and SLC targets.
+He uses both cryo-EM and pharmacology to produce atomic models of the interactions present, and better understand the effects of rational modifications.

 Email: Michael.Capper@glasgow.ac.uk LinkedIn: Michael Capper